Ask a Recruiter: What are the Top Questions Recruiters Ask Executive Candidates?

 It’s the recruiter’s job to discern what skills, talents, abilities, and personal characteristics lead to a perfect hire for their client companies.
 Often that mission requires reading between the lines when interviewing executive candidates.
 To really prepare for an interview, executive candidates should look through the lens of a recruiter to understand the intentions behind each question.

-Bristol Associates, Inc. is an executive search firm with over 50 years of excellence in recruiting nationwide.
-Bristol specializes in recruiting for the Casino Gaming; Hotels and Resorts; Travel, Tourism, and Attractions; Facilities and Concessions; Food and Beverage Manufacturing; Restaurant; Hospital and Healthcare; and Nonprofit industries.
+Bristol Associates, Inc. is an executive search firm with over 55 years of excellence in recruiting nationwide.
+Bristol specializes in recruiting for the Casino Gaming; CBD; Facility and Concession; Food and Beverage Manufacturing; Healthcare; Hotel and Resort; Nonprofit; Restaurant and Foodservice; and Travel, Tourism, and Attraction industries.

 Subscribe to our monthly newsletter here.